ZupIT/horusec-docs/content/en/docs/References/Manager/Webhooks management.md

 ---

-The webhooks are triggered when they receive a new analysis on Horusec's database.
+Webhooks are triggered when they receive a new analysis on Horusec's database.
 After you have inserted this analysis, Horusec verifies if there is some configured webhook to the selected repository and send the analysis via HTTP to the configured place.

 On the webhook configuration, you have to choose: